iWriteGigs

 Question #38

-A increased consumption of all kinds of carbohydrates.
+A increased consumption of fiber-rich, whole-food sources of carbohydrate.

 C reduction in carbohydrate, especially whole-grain carbohydrate, intakes in people at-risk of diabetes.